WebAssembly/wasi-libc/README.md

 It's several things.

 First, it's a usable libc.
-It builds a "sysroot" which can be pointed to by compilers, such as Clang 8.0, using the wasm32-unknown-wasi target triple.
+It builds a "sysroot" which can be pointed to by compilers, such as Clang 8.0, using the wasm32-wasi target.
 It's a work in progress, but it is already sufficient to run basic programs.

 Second, it's a "reference" implementation, which means the interfaces defined here can be used by other tools and libraries, even if they don't use all the